Help! My developer won’t implement / wants to remove / objects to my redirects.

 - A desire to ‘trim the fat’ as a part of general housekeeping because it’s good practice to do that kind of thing in other scenarios and dev processes

-- It’s also worth considering that almost all of the major CMS platforms operate by looking up the requested URL against a database to find a pattern matched result; as such, depending on the approach to implementation, having a large list of redirects to check against needn’t necessarily represent an extra lookup, process, or performance hit.
-If your team are particularly sophisticated, emulating the load-balancer style approach with layers of high-level caching can further mitigate performance concerns.
+- It’s also worth considering that almost all of the major CMS platforms operate by looking up the requested URL against a database to find a pattern matched result; as such, depending on the approach to implementation, having a large list of redirects to check against needn’t necessarily represent an extra lookup, process, or performance hit (unless the quantities are ridiculous, or the request forms obscenely complex).

-In an ideal scenario, you’d have a solution in place which monitors how many times a redirect has been hit, and the last time/date at which this occurred; I use a system like this on a number of my own sites, and periodically review for and retire redirects which have been stale for over 6 months, and have a low overall hit count [I use the Redirection plugin for WordPress, it’s one of my favourite tools].
+It’s also worth demonstrating that URLs never really stop getting hit.
+Ideally, you’d have a solution in place which monitors how many times a redirect has been hit, and the last time/date at which this occurred; I use a system like this on a number of my own sites.
+I periodically review the list and retire redirects that have been ‘stale’ for over 12 months and have a low overall hit count, but there are always surprisingly few of these.

 What I’ve found interesting from running this system for a number of years over multiple sites is that: